The pressure might be on, but our Asbury Academy students are staying focussed!

 This is a fantastic opportunity to bring your family and friends together for a delicious meal while helping our students succeed.
 We look forward to seeing the community come out to support our school treasure.

-27 days ago, Betsy Holland
+2 months ago, Betsy Holland

 A pirate-themed flyer for a "Pirate Pizza Night Fundraiser" benefiting Asbury Academy.
 The flyer is designed with a parchment paper texture background featuring a pirate ship, a treasure chest full of gold coins, a ship's wheel, and a friendly pirate with a parrot.
 The event is scheduled for March 19th at Village Inn Pizza, available for dine-in or take-out all day.
 The text states that Asbury Academy will receive 10% of all sales when customers mention they are there to support the school.